0x5a4/ocscripts/README.md

 fetch centralized data stored on the "master" server and run user defined hooks.

 ### salmon (TODO)
-`salmon` can be used as a "master" server, controlling multiple instanced of `carp`.
+`salmon` can be used as a "master" server, controlling multiple instances of `carp`.

 ### salmongui (TODO)
 Can be used to graphically show the current state of all connected `carp` clients as well